bagbag/tstdl/base/source/ai/README.md

   contents: [{
     role: 'user',
     parts: [
-      { text: 'What is in this image?' }, imagePart // Use the file part here
+      { text: 'What is the make of the car in this image?' }, imagePart // Use the file part here
     ]
   }]